tshort/tblr/README.md

 feature](https://github.com/typst/typst/issues/4743) to adjust spacing around `hlines`.
 The approach below adjusts insets to make the spacing between rows nicer.
 The `column-gutter` is needed for separation of the rules between the two column blocks.
+This example also shows the use of `caption` and `remarks`.

 ![Example 3](examples/booktabs.svg)